roblanf/sangeranalyseR/docs/source/content/advance_user_SangerRead_ab1.rst

                              showTrimmed           = TRUE)

 The inputs of :code:`SangerRead` constructor function and :code:`new` method are same.
-For more details about *SangerRead* inputs & slots definition, please refer to `sangeranalyseR reference manual (need update) <http://packages.python.org/an_example_pypi_project/>`_.
+For more details about *SangerRead* inputs and slots definition, please refer to `sangeranalyseR reference manual (need update) <http://packages.python.org/an_example_pypi_project/>`_.
 The created *SangerRead* instance, :code:`sangerRead`, is used as the input for the following functions.

 |